Annapurna IV Frequently Asked Questions

 - Typhoid: Not a bad idea to be safe.
 The tablet form, Vivotif Berna, is good for five years.

-- Rabies: The new vaccine is easy.
-Kathmandu and Nepal have rabid animals.
+- Rabies: The new vaccine is easy. animals are occasionally encountered in Nepal.

-- Malaria: No problem in Kathmandu, since we are above the zone of malaria, but if you plan on traveling to lower elevations in Nepal, or to certain parts of Thailand before/after the trip then malaria chemoprophylaxis is highly recommended.
+- Malaria: Not necessary unless you plan on traveling, for example, to certain parts of Thailand before/after the trip... then malaria chemoprophylaxis is recommended.

 We recommend that you visit the travel clinic at a major University Hospital or your local Public Health Department for the most up to date info on travel requirements, or check the Center for Disease Control Website at www.cdc.gov.